karlaxnieves/support-git-delete-yespo/docs/Email/email-setting-up/faq-setting-digital-signatures.md

 >
 > a gradual increase in the number of emails sent.
 The better the domain is warmed up, the faster and more significant the number of contacts you can send a campaign.

-If you send large mailings without warming up, you will receive errors from contacts located on the servers of large mail providers: “You are sending too quickly,” “Too many messages from your server,” etc. The reputation of your domain and the mail server that sent the mail may also deteriorate.
+If you send large mailings without warming up, you will receive errors from contacts located on the servers of large mail providers: **You are sending too quickly**, **Too many messages from your server**, etc. The reputation of your domain and the mail server that sent the mail may also deteriorate.
 Then, large mailers can reject even regular emails and campaigns.

 We care about the reputation and warming up of your email domain by limiting the sending speed and the number of emails sent daily with your domain's DKIM signature.